-If the potential partner is new to Vitec, or lacks an established market record, we will need to assess whether to conduct a formal due diligence review.
+If the potential partner is new to Videndum or lacks an established market record, we will need to assess whether to conduct a formal due diligence review.
 This may involve establishing:

-- Background and professional and financial history - If the market in which the potential partner operates is considered high risk in terms of reputation and corruption - Business interests, shareholdings, management positions - Possible connections to public officials and other political figures - Business reputation does the partner have questionable business practices such as late payment or failure to pay suppliers - Involvement in any controversial issues potentially including employment or health & safety issues - Appearance on international sanctions lists
+- Background and professional and financial history. - If the market in which the potential partner operates is considered high-risk in terms of reputation and corruption. - Business interests, shareholdings, management positions. - Possible connections to public officials and other political figures.

+- Business reputation does the partner have questionable business practices such as late payment or failure to pay suppliers? - Involvement in any controversial issues - potentially including employment or health & safety issues. - Appearance on international sanctions lists. - New suppliers or customers should be screened through RiskRate in advance to identify any reputational risk issues.
+This should be done through the Group Company Secretary.

-If you are unsure about how to conduct such due diligence then you should discuss this with your Divisional CEO or the Group Company Secretary.
+If you are unsure about how to conduct such due diligence, you should discuss this with your Divisional CEO or the Group Company Secretary.